xrg/openerp-client-web/README.txt

 Notes:

-    This method only works if you want your eTiny application at the root of your server (https://www.example.com). eTiny currently can't be deployed under a subdirectory, e.g. http://www.example.com/openerp.
+    This method only works if you want your OpenERP Web application at the root of your server (https://www.example.com).
+OpenERP Web currently can't be deployed under a subdirectory, e.g. http://www.example.com/openerp.

     To overcome with the issue you can go with `subdomain`, like: